MBA Program Objectives

 - Names and contact information of at least three professional references

-- One official transcript from each undergraduate and graduate institution attended.
+- An official transcript from each undergraduate and graduate institution attended.
 Transcripts and other educational records are official if the issuing institution sends them directly to USI Graduate Studies.
 Failure to submit official transcripts from every institution will delay admission.
-Course work from one institution reported as transfer credit on another school’s transcript does not constitute an official transcript.
+Coursework from one institution reported as transfer credit on another school’s transcript does not constitute an official transcript.

-All admission materials should be submitted to Graduate Studies, University of Southern Indiana, and should be received at least one month prior to the entry date sought.
+All admission materials should be submitted to Graduate Studies and should be received at least one month prior to the entry date sought.
 No admission decisions will be made until all required documents have been received.

 Admission Requirements for International Students

 International students are subject to all requirements for admission to the Master of Business Administration program.
 Application for admission should be made at least six months prior to the date of anticipated enrollment.
-Admission credentials must include:
+Additional admission credentials may include verification of English competency (for applicants whose native language is not English) and documents required by the Center for International Programs.
+Refer to the Admission section of the bulletin for details.

 The USI MBA curriculum is designed to provide the educational foundation crucial for success in today’s dynamic business world.
 Courses are taught by academically qualified faculty who, through their scholarly work and consulting activities, are at the forefront of their disciplines.